CenaAshoori/digikala_crawler/README.md

     }
 ```
 ---
-and with this piece of code we can understand that current depth wouldn't excced from specified depth and if it wasn't that we calculate the related products.
+and with this piece of code we can understand that current depth wouldn't exceed from specified depth and if it wasn't that we calculate the related products.
 ```python
 if depth < self.depth:
     product_links = response.xpath('//*[@id="content"]/div[1]/div/div[3]/div[2]/div/div/div//a')